Chasing Accreted Structures within Gaia DR2 using Deep Learning: A New Catalog of Accreted Stars

 Figure~\ref{fig:toomre_scores} clearly shows that the network scores are highly correlated with the expected behavior of these three populations: the lowest scores are associated with the thin disk, while the larger scores are associated with halo stars.
 For the most part, thin disk stars have network scores $S \lesssim 0.05$, while thick-disk stars have scores extending up to $S \sim 0.5$\footnote{Running the neural network on the \texttt{Galaxia} \citep{2011ApJ...730....3S} simulation demonstrated that the thick-disk component is the hardest one to score as accreted or \emph{in situ}.
 In actuality, the Milky Way's thick disk might be a combination of the two; see~\cite{2013A&ARv..21...61R} and references therein.} --- see \Fig{fig:disk_hists} for Toomre plots of stars with scores $S < 0.05$ and $S \in [0.3, 0.5]$.
 For values of $v_y > 200\kms$ and $\sqrt{v_x^2 + v_z^2} \sim 100$--$200\kms$, stars that appear to belong to the thick disk according to the~\citet{2003A&A...410..527B} model have very low network scores, close to 0.
 These stars are easily identified by the network as being \emph{in situ} because their $v_y$ velocities are large and positive.
 Note that due to the focus of the training regimen, the network score reflects the probability that a star is accreted, and as such it does not have any information on the different components of the disk.\footnote{It is in principle possible to use multi-class classification to identify different stellar populations, but that is outside the scope of this work.} It is therefore rather remarkable that the network scores do correlate with known stellar populations.

 To create a concrete dataset of accreted stars to work with, we must choose a cut on the network scores.
 In~\cite{ml_paper}, we developed a principled way of identifying this cut by analyzing the network performance on mock catalogs, where truth information is available.
 Our criteria was to minimize the difference between velocity distributions of the stars that are selected and the distributions of all of the \emph{truth-level} accreted stars.
-This testing resulted in a recommended score cut of $S > 0.75$.
-We will refer to this as the \emph{canonical} sample below; it contains 28,241 stars total.
-In what follows, we will investigate the catalog created using this cut,\footnote{All stars in \Gaia with a score greater than 0.75 are made available upon request from the corresponding authors.} and additionally will explore the impact of placing a much more restrictive cut of $S > 0.95$ to create a high-purity sample (7,593 stars total).
+In particular, we found that a cut of $S\gtrsim 0.75$ least biased the distributions of the accreted stars.\footnote{All stars in \Gaia with a score greater than 0.75 are made available upon request from the corresponding authors.} Here, we will use more restrictive cuts on the score to improve the purity of the sample and facilitate the Gaussian Mixture Model analysis described in \Sec{sec:clusters}.
+Our \emph{canonical} sample will be defined with $S>0.85$; it contains 22,296 stars total.
+We additionally explore the impact of placing a much more restrictive cut of $S > 0.95$ to create a high-purity sample (9,379 stars total).
 The high-purity sample minimizes disk contamination at the expense of biasing the velocity distributions, while the canonical sample reduces the purity by introducing some disk stars, but should produce less biased distributions.